d0liver/gavel/README.md

 __describe:__ Convert logics to human readable text to use as output for testing.
 E.g. some object describing orders gets translated into "Turkey Moves A to Romania".

 __parseOrder:__ What it sounds like - parse orders provided in a text format and convert them to useful objects.
 Primarily useful for testing.

+__Board:__ Passed to the engine to give it information about the map and the current state of the game.
+Tells the engine everything that it needs to know except for what the rules of the game are and how to resolve them.
+E.g. answers questions about which regions are adjacent to which, which player owns which units, etc.